 The Dogue de Bordeaux Society makes a record of all dogs that live to be 7 years or older, as they are trying to breed the dog to have greater longevity.

-If you don’t take well to the loss of a pet, then this is definitely something to consider.
+If you don’t take well to the loss of a pet, then this is something to consider.

 Intelligence, Temperament and Personality Traits of the Dogue de Bordeaux